-- j.
+- near the John A. Walker Community Center, which may be reserved from time to time for events that take place within the center. - j.
 Overnight Parking.
 Vehicles are not to be left on campus overnight except in circumstances when overnight business travel is required.
 When this is the case, campus police are to be notified of the day(s) the vehicle will remain on campus.
 Generally, vehicles will be parked in the lot(s) contiguous to the WCC Visitor Center.
 The college assumes no liability for the security of said vehicles.
 In no case are vehicles to be left on campus for extended periods.
-Violations may result in the towing of the vehicle at the owner's expense. - k.
-Habitual Offenders.
-Repeated violations of the traffic rules and regulations by students may result in disciplinary action, including probation or suspension from the college.
+Violations may result in the towing of the vehicle at the owner's expense. - Habitual Offenders.
+Repeated violations of the traffic rules and regulations by students may result in disciplinary action, including probation or suspension from the college. - II.

-II.
 Driving.
 The posted speed limit on all campus roads is 15 miles per hour.
-All persons driving on the campus shall be responsible for operating their vehicle within the posted speed limit and in a manner that will not endanger individuals or personal property.

-- Speeding and Reckless Driving.
+All persons driving on the campus shall be responsible for operating their vehicle within the posted speed limit and in a manner that will not endanger individuals or personal property. - Speeding and Reckless Driving.
 The college's campus police and security officers are authorized to issue citations to those persons who violate campus driving regulations by speeding or driving recklessly as determined by the officer issuing the citation. - m.
 Driving Ticket Fines.
 Fines shall be set by the board of trustees upon recommendation from the president.
 All driving fines must be paid before the student will be allowed to register for the next semester, graduate, or be issued an official transcript. - n.
 Loud Music or Excessive Noise.
-The college's campus police and security officers are authorized to issue citations to those persons who willfully create a disruption to college operations by the emission of loud music or excessive noise as determined by the officer issuing the citation.
+The college's campus police and security officers are authorized to issue citations to those persons who willfully create a disruption to college operations by the emission of loud music or excessive noise as determined by the officer issuing the citation. - III.

-III.
 Appeals.
-The Vice President of Instruction/Student Services shall maintain guidelines for the appeal of tickets, which shall include, but are not limited to, the following:

-- o.
-Appeals may be made in written form and/or in person within 96 hours. - p.
-An officer who has written a citation in error may appeal the ticket directly. - q.
+The Vice President of Instruction/Student Services shall maintain guidelines for the appeal of tickets, which shall include, but are not limited to, the following: - Appeals may be made in written form and/or in person within 96 hours. - An officer who has written a citation in error may appeal the ticket directly. - q.
 No citation will be voided until reviewed by the appeals process. - r.
 The recipient of any violation shall have the right to be present during the presentation of evidence, to cross-examine all witnesses, and to present evidence.